Release-Candidate/TzolkinWaves/README.md

 ## License

-All content except some images of TzolkinWaves is licensed under the MIT license, see file [LICENSE](https://github.com/Release-Candidate/TzolkinWaves/blob/main/LICENSE).
+All content of TzolkinWaves is licensed under the MIT license, see file [LICENSE](https://github.com/Release-Candidate/TzolkinWaves/blob/main/LICENSE).

 ## Privacy Policy